Universities & Colleges in Pennsylvania

 Around 50 fortune 500 companies are based here like GE Transportation Systems ( the largest producer of train locomotives in the United States), U.S. Steel, PPG Industries, H.J.
 Heinz to name a few.
 After Wal-Mart, the University of Pennsylvania is the largest private employers in Pennsylvania.
 In this state a number of renowned people have received education, which includes revolutionary environmentalist Rachel Carson, business magnate Warren Buffet and Donald Trump along with numerous noble prize winners.

 A rich blend of public and private institutions in the state has opened gates for students to pursue various degree options for higher education.
 In Pennsylvania you can find education for almost every academic interest.
-Some of the top universities in the state are the University of Pennsylvania, Carnegie Mellon University, and Penn State University.
+Some of the top universities in the state are the University of Pennsylvania, which was ranked as top 9th university in the world in 2011, Carnegie Mellon University, and Penn State University.

 Pennsylvania is the best place for students interested in American cultural, heritage, medical studies, law, etc.